sergitrilles/Dev-Corner/README.md

 - NewPage: newPage.md
 ```

-7. Build the documenation with the command above (see: 4.).
+7. Build the documentation with the command above (see: 4.).
 All `.md`-files will be generated into `.html`-Files in the folder `site/`.
 **Hint**: For automatically building, you can use the following command, to start the built-in-MkDocs-Server:

 ```